SayanrupBarman/uber-data-engineering-pipeline/README.md

   - Google BigQuery
   - Compute Instance
 - **Analytics**: SQL
-- **Visualization**: Looker Studio (or similar BI tools)

 ## Data Model
 The project uses a star schema data model to organize the data for efficient querying and analysis.

 <img src="data_model.jpeg" alt="Data Model">

-## Conclusion and Recommendations
+## Conclusion
-This project successfully demonstrates the implementation of a modern data engineering pipeline.
-The choice of a star schema is well-suited for analytical queries.
-For future work, the pipeline could be extended to handle real-time data streaming, incorporate more complex data quality checks, and automate the entire workflow with more advanced scheduling and monitoring.
+This project successfully built a modern, scalable data engineering pipeline.
+The resulting data model in BigQuery allows analysts to easily query key business metrics.
+The choice of a star schema is well-suited for the analytical queries required by the business, demonstrating an understanding of data warehousing principles.